BepisThrone/SexLab-Wiki/docs/faq.md

 ### Is there a minigame?

-Not yet.
-It's planned for a future UI update.
+⚠️ **Planned feature (not yet available).** A minigame is planned for a future UI update.

 ### Can I import my MCM settings?

 P+ uses a different settings system.
-You'll need to reconfigure, but settings then persist across all saves automatically.
+You'll need to reconfigure, but your settings are then saved to `Settings.yaml` and persist across all saves automatically.

 ---